Michael A. Taylor Player Props: Twins vs. Nationals

-The Minnesota Twins and Michael A. Taylor, who went 0-for-1 last time in action, take on Chad Kuhl and the Washington Nationals at Target Field, Saturday at 2:10 PM ET.
+The Minnesota Twins, including Michael A. Taylor and his .600 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starter Patrick Corbin and the Washington Nationals at Target Field, Sunday at 2:10 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Nationals.
+In his last game he had a hitless showing (0-for-2) against the Nationals.

 Michael A. Taylor Game Info & Props vs. the Nationals